Rajat-Sharma-RJS/desktop-based-exam-system/README.md

 User Name : ADMIN
 Password : ADMIN
 The instructor would set the question paper after login using the above credentials.
 The students need to register first before attempting the test.
+After creating project in NetBeans or Eclipse one should run Project.java file.